-SCI is a condition usually associated with permanent disability and substantial neurologic deficits.
-(58) The two major types of SCI include paraplegia (which affects lower limb function) and tetraplegia (which affects upper and lower limb function).
-The majority of SCIs are traumatic, most commonly caused by motor vehicle crash.
-(52) SCI impairs normal driving ability as a result of reduced limb mobility or control.
+SCI is a condition usually associated with permanent disability and substantial neurologic deficits.(59) The two major types of SCI include paraplegia (which affects lower limb function) and tetraplegia (which affects upper and lower limb function).
+The majority of SCIs are traumatic, most commonly caused by motor vehicle crash.(53) SCI impairs normal driving ability as a result of reduced limb mobility or control.
 However, the use of adaptive equipment and vehicle modifications (e.g., hand and foot controls) permits driving for certain individuals with SCI.
-Based upon the adaptation required, SCI licensed drivers (non-CMV) may also be granted restricted licenses.
-(101) A patient's driving ability is strongly influenced by SCI level and age as reported in a recent study of non-CMV drivers with SCI.
-For individuals with SCI, it is possible for new patients with injury below C4 level to receive a learner's license for lessons in adapted vehicle-independent driving contingent upon medical provider recommendation.
-(102) Studies of driving performance for SCI drivers have reported conflicting findings regarding the highest vertebral level of injury permitting functional driving.
-One study reported that functional driving was possible for injury levels as high as C5, (103) while another study reported that the highest neurological level for independent driving was C6, specifically C6A (weak wrist extension).
-(104)
+Based upon the adaptation required, SCI licensed drivers (non-CMV) may also be granted restricted licenses.(97) A patient's driving ability is strongly influenced by SCI level, SCI severity and age as reported in a recent study of non-CMV drivers with SCI.
+In Canada, it is possible for new patients with SCI below C4 level to receive a learner's license for lessons in adapted personal vehicle-independent driving contingent upon medical provider recommendation.(98) Studies of driving performance for SCI drivers have reported conflicting findings regarding the highest vertebral level of injury permitting functional driving of personal vehicles.
+One study reported that functional driving was possible for injury levels as high as C5,(99) while another study reported that the highest neurological level for independent driving was C6, specifically C6A (weak wrist extension).(100)